SioKCronin/website/content/vision.md

 of a set of other events.
 The starting point for finite set of probable futures.
 I am learning to diffuse my attention to map the broader manifold of inputs and outputs surrounding such events.
-Bayesian inference has totally shaped my thinking on this as has meditation on the ocean dynamics (Naviar-Stokes).
+Bayesian inference has totally shaped my thinking on this as has meditation on ocean dynamics (Naviar-Stokes).

 This is how I think, and rather than try to un-think this way, I gravitate towards service opportunities that might benefit from my practice of mind.
 This is what led me to stewarding human-computer systems.
-Such systems are themeselves 4D oceans, and as such are prime areans for applying my practice.
+Such systems are themeselves 4D oceans, and as such are prime arenas for applying my practice.

 My studio practice advances on two lines of inquiry --- embodiment and concept.

-My embodiment practice is anchored in a movement meditation practice centered around a study of 3D fluid dynamics (Gaga, bodysurfing, sketching, Somatic Natural History Archive, situated cognition practice with Slow Research Lab).
+My embodiment practice is anchored in a movement meditation practice centered around a study of 3D fluid dynamics (Gaga, Deborah Hay, bodysurfing, action sketching, Somatic Natural History Archive, and my situated cognition practice with Slow Research Lab).
 I'm particulary interested in how the impact of events develop and decay in systems over time.
-This is as important to me for its application to studying how technical debt impacts the ability to generate value in human-computer ecosystems, as it is in understanding how we can accelerate society's rippling out of the damage casued by structural racism.
+This is as important to me for its application to studying how technical debt impacts the ability to generate value in human-computer ecosystems, as it is in understanding how we can accelerate society's rippling out of the damage caused by structural racism.

-My conceptual development is anchored on study of inference, algebraic topology, learning algorithms, core CS, and emergence in complex systems.
+My conceptual development is anchored on my study of inference, algebraic topology, learning algorithms, core CS, and emergence in complex systems.

 My goal is to become a wave whisperer for complex emergent systems, blending